 Kentucky minimum wage laws require employers to count time spent by employees at meetings, lectures, training, or other similar activities as hours worked, unless all the following criteria are met:

 - attendance does not occur during the employee’s regular working hours;

 - attendance is voluntary (If the attendance is required by the employer or if employees believe or understand adverse employment actions would occur if they do not attend, attendance is not voluntary);

 - employees do not perform any productive work during the meeting, lecture, or training.

 Show up or reporting time

-Kentucky minimum wage laws does not require employers to pay employees for reporting or showing up to work if no work is performed.
+Kentucky minimum wage laws do not require employers to pay employees for reporting or showing up to work if no work is performed.
 An employer is also not required to pay an employee a minimum number of hours if the employer dismisses the employee from work prior to completing their scheduled shift.
 Employers are only required to pay employees for hours actually worked.